'Formula 1's McLaren MCL35 currently on display at Pembrokeshire garage

 For the MCL35M, McLaren used Mercedes power units and will continue to do so until 2024.

-The Forumla 1 McLaren is going to be on display at the Victoria Filling Station today (Thursday, October 13) and tomorrow until 5pm.
+The Formula 1 McLaren is going to be on display at the Victoria Filling Station today (Thursday, October 13) and tomorrow until 5pm.

+Mr Ritchie confirmed that the car will be locked in a highly secure location when not on the garage forecourt.

 Comments: Our rules